usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card Application hosts the fingerprint biometric templates, the electronic facial image, and the optional electronic iris images.
 Biometric data records can be read from the card following CTC authentication using a PIN supplied by the cardholder.
-This biometric data record is designed to support a CTE authentication mechanism through an off-card biometric OCC scheme.
-The following subsections define two authentication schemes that make use of biometric data records.[^bioreaders]
+These biometric data records are designed to support the CTE authentication mechanism through an off-card biometric one-to-one comparison scheme.
+The following subsections define two authentication mechanisms that make use of biometric data records.[^bioreaders]

 Some characteristics of the authentication mechanisms using biometric data are as follows:

-- strong resistance to use of unaltered card by non-owner since both PIN entry and cardholder biometric characteristics are required;
+- strong resistance to use of the PIV Card by a non-owner since both PIN entry and cardholder biometric characteristics are required;
 - digital signature on biometric data records, which is checked to further strengthen the mechanism;
 - slower since it requires multiple interactions with the cardholder for presentation of PIN and acquisition of a biometric sample;